9 Self-Care Ideas (& Why You Need It)

 So let's get real here for a minute.
 Life gets busy, whether you have kids or not.
 Having kids definitely adds a whole new meaning to the term "independence" or “alone time”.
 The idea of spending the evening unwinding, scheduling a regular massage, or sitting down to read a book seem to be distant dreams.
 This is when it becomes more important to not only practice regular self-care, but to also get more creative as to how and when this self-care can be practiced.

-9 Realistic Ways to Practice Self-Care
+9 Realistic Self-Care Ideas

 This idea of self-care is to set aside at least 10 minutes per day to focus just on yourself.
 Clear your mind of all other things for just those 10 (or more, if you have them) minutes.